 This Management's Discussion and Analysis ("MD&A") is intended to assist readers in understanding Galleon Gold Corp. ("Galleon Gold," the "Corporation," the "Company"), its business environment and future prospects.
-This MD&A should be read in conjunction with the Company's consolidated audited financial statements for the year ended November 30, 2021.
+This MD&A should be read in conjunction with the Company's consolidated unaudited financial statements for the six months ended May 31, 2023 and 2022.
+Readers should also consult the Company's latest Annual Information Form ("AIF"), including the section on risks and uncertainties for the year ended November 30, 2022.
 Those financial statements are presented in Canadian dollars and prepared in accordance with International Financial Reporting Standards ("IFRS").
 Unless otherwise indicated, all dollar amounts refer to Canadian funds.
-Information herein includes any significant developments up to April 27, 2022, the date on which this MD&A was approved by the Board of directors.
+Information herein includes any significant developments up to July 28, 2023, the date on which this MD&A was approved by the Board of directors.